Form 1099-K Decoded for the Self-Employed

 For example, let’s say a relative wants to send you $100 for your birthday and uses your credit card reader to do it.
 The PSE can’t tell that it’s a personal gift instead of a business transaction.
 As a result, the gift is included in the total shown on your Form 1099-K.

-While you don’t have to claim that gift as income (assuming you’re under the taxable gift threshold), any discrepancies between the income reported on your 1099-Ks and the income you report to the IRS may send up red flags, potentially triggering an audit.
+While you don’t have to claim that gift as income, any discrepancies between the income reported on your 1099-Ks and the income you report to the IRS may send up red flags, potentially triggering an audit.
 Avoid the headache by using your business PSEs for business transactions only.